soshikou/competitive-programming-templates/readme.md

+# Introduction
+This is my personal template collection for online competitive programming contests, and it has absolutely no advantages but massive disadvantages comparing to other gods' library.
+Specifically, this is trash.

+To somehow maybe accelerate the executing(surely failed), all templates in this shit use a self-defined struct Buffer to allocate memories, and there is literally no boundary checks(or any other checks).
+So it is necessary to make sure that the inputs and callings are vaild.
+Also, dont forget to set a proper size for Buffer(the default value is 128 megabytes), and reset the Buffer after each testcases unless its size is calculated enough.
 # Data Structure
 ## Disjoint Set Union
 Initially there are n elements indexed from `0` to `n - 1`, each of them are in a set that contains only themselves.
 Disjoint set union is a data structure that can achieve following functionalities: